 To have the MCU’s first lesbian relationship fall into the “bury your gays” trope without a proper setup is disappointing.
 This underdeveloped ending –– despite its complex symbolic meaning to the characters’ desires and trauma –– is especially frustrating given the strong casting and Marvel’s resistance to creator Jac Schaeffer’s intent to transcend typical Marvel narratives.
 While Disney is starting to explore themes of queerness, perhaps the franchise is not quite ready to approach these stories with the commitment necessary to do them justice.

-“Agatha All Along” has so many moving parts, and while vital intricacies of Agatha and Rio’s storyline slip through the cracks, the series excels in other areas: mesmerizing set and costume design, addictive comedic writing, individual character development and mutually comedic and an emotionally-heavy tone.
+“Agatha All Along” has so many moving parts, and while vital intricacies of Agatha and Rio’s storyline slip through the cracks, the series excels in other areas: mesmerizing set and costume design, addictive comedic writing, individual character development and a mutually comedic and emotionally-heavy tone.
 As the MCU’s best television project since “WandaVision,” it sets expectations high as a possible reset for the otherwise declining superhero franchise.